AeroWidescreen/NFSUHDReflections/README.md

 - ResolutionX : Controls the horizontal resolution of reflections.
 - ResolutionY : Controls the vertical resolution of reflections.
 - HDReflections : Reflection resolution will be increased based on the values set.
+- ImproveReflectionLOD : Increases the level of detail, but may cause objects to disappear.
 - ForceEnableMirror : Rearview mirror will be visible for all camera views.
 Toggle in options menu.

 ## Credits